aegisql/conveyor/README.md

 ## Release History

+### 1.0.10
+* createBuild interface
+* Improvements for the CreateCart and CreateCommand
+* forEachKeyAndBuilder method provides safe way to apply safe action to all current builds

 ### 1.0.9
 * Extended the Conveyor interface. added multiple add, offer and addCommand methods to avoid explicit creation of carts.
 Cart though is still a holder for all input information.
 * Minor refactoring and tests